HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 make it last my grit on revival
 God’s dead carcass is rotten
-My faith is alive yet but easily forgotten yet i knew these thorns so pierced
+My faith is alive yet but easily forgotten
-Fire the source of all suffering
-Beginning and end is what I bestowed on my life of the painless mind and the Flesh is my utmost treat
-I’ve got no reason to be

 ```